 Once you are in family therapy, you can work with your family therapist to discuss the eating disorder.
-Your family therapist can help you discuss your concerns about your child’s eating disorder and support you in getting your child to meet some potential therapists and begin treatment.
+Your family therapist can help you discuss your concerns about your child’s eating disorder.
+They can support you in getting your child to meet some potential therapists and begin treatment.

 5. Get nutritional counseling

-The focus is more on the approach you bring to food and the importance of shared family meals and less about the food itself.
-Your nutritionist may provide you with basic guidelines for nutritious meals, but you may be surprised that these meals are not as rigid or “healthy” as you were expecting.
+The focus is more on the approach you bring to food than the food itself.
+Your nutritionist may provide you with basic guidelines for nutritious meals.
+But you may be surprised that these meals are not as rigid or “healthy” as you were expecting.
 This is because a non-diet dietitian is looking for balance, pleasure, and satiety as much as nutritional value.
 For long-term health, the best diet is one that provides pleasure.

 6. Enjoy your family